NateEag/how-i-code/content/app-sandboxes.rst

 virtual machines.
 It's an excellent tool for testing an app in an isolated environment, and thus for creating developer sandboxes.

+..
+TODO Address accessing sandboxes from devices that don't support mDNS.
+A local development DNS server is the obvious approach for that, but I haven't found one that works well yet (or even usably, really).

-When testing network services with Vagrant, use DHCP for networking, set the VM's hostname to :code:`${project}-${username}-${id}`, and have your provisioner install `Avahi <http://avahi.org/>`__, so the VM is reachable by the domain name :code:`${project}-${username}-${id}.local`.
+When testing network services with Vagrant, use DHCP for networking, set the VM's hostname to :code:`${project}-${username}-${id}`, and have your provisioner install `Avahi <http://avahi.org/>`__, so the VM is reachable by the domain name :code:`${project}-${username}-${id}.local` (without requiring network administrators to manage DNS for sandboxes).

 The :code:`$id` variable is a per-user counter set in the Vagrantfile (which supports arbitrary computations by being `Ruby <https://www.ruby-lang.org>`__).
 Set it from a per-user seed value that's incremented on sandbox creation.

+By running each project's sandbox on a distinct virtual machine connected to the local network, you ensure that they will not interfere with each other.
+Each virtual machine publishes its own network services, which will only impact machines that choose to interact with them, and non-network processes on the virutal machine cannot impact other machines on the network.

+Thus, this approach makes it possible to have effectively infinite sandboxes, given sufficient computational resources.

+By contrast, any approach that opens ports or runs processes directly on the developer's physical machine will eventually result in conflicts, thus requiring the developer to think about her sandbox.

-By giving infinite sandboxes to anyone on the network, it becomes easy to debug sandboxes, demo work in progress, and even to let stakeholders try a commit while a developer continues work on the branch.
+By giving infinite sandboxes to anyone on the network, it becomes easy to help teammates debug their sandboxes, run impromptu demos, and even to let stakeholders try a commit while a developer continues work on the branch.

 Since Vagrantfiles are just Ruby, you can also support custom domain names via environment variables.
 When used, it's on the developer to avoid conflicts.